 As you probably already known, the Pastel gene adds yellow colouration and jumbles up patterning.
 When you add it to Mojave, the result is a more interesting pattern, more blushing in the background, and sometimes even more contrast.

-With Pastel Mojave Ball Pythons being ridiculously cheap and widely available, this morph definitely has the most bang for your buck.
+With Pastel Mojave Ball Pythons being a ridiculously cheap morph – and widely available, they definitely have the most bang for your buck.

 5. GHI Mojave Ghost Ball Python

 Last, but certainly not least, this designer morph combines the GHI and Mojave genes with the recessive Ghost gene.
 It’s a little pricier, and a little more difficult to find – but very much worth it.